AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/decorative_fluix.md

 <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-<ItemLink id="fluix_block" />s can be crafted and stonecut into some decorative building blocks.
+<ItemLink id="fluix_block" />s can be crafted and stone-cut into some decorative building blocks.

 ## Recipes